-- 1. A procedure which by law only licensed dentists, licensed dental hygienists, or certified denturists can perform; - 2.
+- 1. A procedure which by law only licensed dentists, licensed dental therapists, licensed dental hygienists, or certified denturists can perform; - 2.
 Intraoral carvings of dental restorations or prostheses; - 3.
-Final jaw registrations;
+Final jaw registrations:

-- 4. Taking final impressions for any activating orthodontic appliance, fixed or removable prosthesis;
+- 4. Taking final impressions, other than digital impressions, for any activating orthodontic appliance, fixed or removable prosthesis;

 - 5. Activating orthodontic appliances; or

-- 6. An irreversible procedure.
+- 6. An Irreversible Procedure.